 Note to readers: Charles Hall is one of the originators of the concept of EROI (along with Howard Odum and many others).
 As a tenured professor not funded by any special interests, he is one of the most respected, cited, and unbiased scientists writing on EROI.
-I found this description of Hall at an excellent article about energy storage and EROI by John Morgan:
+I found this description of Hall at an article about energy storage and EROI by John Morgan:

 “…US fisheries ecologist Charles Hall noted that the energy a predator gained from eating prey had to exceed the energy expended in catching it.
 In 1981, Hall applied this net energy analysis to our own power generation activities, charting the decline of the EROI of US oil as ever more drilling was required to yield a given quantity, and suggesting the possibility that oil may one day take more energy to extract than it yields.
 Hall and others have since estimated the EROI for various power sources, a difficult analysis that requires identification of all energy inputs to power production.
 EROI is a fundamental thermodynamic metric on power generation.
 Net energy analysis affords high-level insights that may not be evident from looking at factors such as energy costs, technological development, efficiency and fuel reserves, and sets real bounds on future energy pathways.
 It is unfortunately largely absent from energy and climate policy development.”

 This is the only estimate of Energy Returned on Invested (EROI) study of solar Photovoltaics (PV) based on real data.
 Other studies use models, or very limited data further hampered by missing figures about lifespan, performance, and so on that are often unavailable due to the private, proprietary nature of solar PV companies.
+Since the Spanish government owned these facilities, the data was made public.

 Prieto and Hall used government data from Spain, the sunniest European country, with accurate measures of generated energy from over 50,000 installations using several years of real-life data from optimized, efficient, multi-megawatt and well-oriented facilities.
 These large installations are far less expensive and more efficient than rooftop solar-PV.

-Prieto and Hall conclude that the EROI of solar photovoltaic is only 2.45, very low despite Spain’s ideal sunny climate.
+They concluded that the EROI of solar photovoltaic is only 2.45, very low despite Spain’s ideal sunny climate.
 Germany’s EROI is probably 20 to 33% less (1.6 to 2), due to less sunlight and less efficient rooftop installations.

 Spain saw much good coming from promoting solar power.
 There’d be long-term research and development, a Spanish solar industry, and many high-tech jobs created, since the components for the solar plants would be manufactured locally.
 Spain imports 90% of its fossil fuels, more than any other European nation, so this would lower expensive oil imports as well.